UnclePhil/fsapi/README.md

-# Docker fsapi  (read: Cross feed)
+# Docker fsapi
-rest api to create dir in nfs volume
+Rest api to create dir in nfs volume

-because you need to create directory first in nfs mount to connect it as docker volume
+Because you need to create directory first in nfs mount to connect it as docker volume

-## (re)author
+## Author
 Ph.
 Koenig - UnclePhil

 Made in Belgium, Europe, Earth